xkelly27/SOD-TK/README.md

 the following steps.
 1. MAKE A COPY of linkOneDrive.do file (found in repository/code)
 2. Rename the file profile.do
-3. Depending on operating system:
+3. Depending on operating system, go to the following path:
-   - Go to the following path: /Applications/Stata <br />
+   - Mac: /Applications/Stata <br />
-   - On Windows: go to the following path: C:\!!!!!!!!!!!!!!!!
+   - Windows: C:\ProgramFiles\Stata16	Note: the path will change according to Stata version (e.g Sata14)
 4. Drop the profile.do file, and if you have STATA open, restart it
 5. On startup, you should be able to see the "connected to OneDrive" icon in the command log